mmertama/FigmaQML/README.md

  * **Static QML**
     * Turn off all dynamic code creation.
  * **Cyan background**
-    * Change FigmQML background to an alternative color.
+    * Change FigmaQML background to an alternative color.
+    * Does not affect to the exported code.
  * **No Gradients**
     * Qt for MCU current version (2.6) does not support gradients, this enforces to rendered with the gradient's average color.
  * **Loader placeholders**
     * Show dynamic loader placeholder instead of rendered components.
+    * Does not affect to the exported code.
+ * **Render placeholders**
+     * Show placeholder components as rendered images.
+     * Only for debugging and verification.
+Figma server may have hiccups if there are too much to render.
+     * Does not affect to the exported code.
+ * **Render view**
-* **Render view** Set the view to be rendered on the Figma Server, and the generated UI is just an image.
+    * Set the view to be rendered on the Figma Server, and the generated UI is just an image.
 Handy to compare rendering results.
-    * Only for debugging and verifiation.
+    * Only for debugging and verification.
 Figma server may have hiccups if there are too much to render.

 ## Components ##
-* Displayd only when the source code tab is activated.
+* Displayed only when the source code tab is activated.
     * Show a source code of the component or item selected.
 * **Scaling**
     * Let the user to zoom in and out the current rendering.